maxdraz/particle-jam/README.md

 ## What am I most proud of?
 I'm most proud of the fact that I implemented the particles using pure ECS.
 I really wanted to deepen my understanding of this efficient way of coding, and this project allowed me to do just that.
 I feel I now have a good grasp of the basics and am ready to take on further challenges.

-I'm also happy that I was able to create a beautiful experience and that surprises me.
+I'm also happy that I was able to create a beautiful experience that surprises me and contains an infinite number of patterns.

 ## Instructions
 ###Start playing###